 - The latest guidelines and regulations from the state and CDC.

 - Our high standards of quality for programming.

-- Request a spot for your child or family in a new Summer 2020 Day Kids and Youth Program or Family Getaway.
+- Request a spot for their child or family in the new Summer 2020 Day Kids and Youth Program or Family Getaway

 - Roll your camper’s registration fee into a 2021 Covenant Harbor and receive priority in registration.